-When you’re quoting on and performing repair work on disaster-damaged buildings, the safety of you, your workers and the home owners is paramount.
+Disasters come in all shapes and forms when it comes to life in Queensland, from cyclones to floods and fires, there's always a risk of something.
+When you’re quoting on and performing repair work on disaster-damaged buildings, the safety of you, your workers and the homeowners is paramount.

 So, we strongly suggest you do an individual inspection on each site to determine the extent of any existing or potential future damage.

-Our disaster guidelines and repair work contracts advice can also help you get on top of the health and safety issues.
+Our disaster guidelines, repair work contracts advice and the resources below can also help you get on top of the health and safety issues.
+Don't forget to prepare for the next severe weather event, using our severe weather checklist.

 - Power and plumbing are your key priority: